HearUpDev/HearUp/README.md

 ## Email

-For questions and suggestions, please use this email [contact@SoundLine.app]
+For questions and suggestions, please use this email [contact@soundline.me]

 ## Building